PhilMoc/tos-rit-projects-seminar/doc/final_project_rubric.rst

  - Lasting Appeal.
 Does it remain fun after multiple play throughs?
 Will players keep coming back?
 (Also determined by classmates 	written review.) -> 5 points

+ - Game allows for multiple players, online highscore leaderboards, 	level editing/sharing or some other social online component -> 5 	points

  - Easy to learn? -> 10 points

  - Is it a complete, playable game?
 Are there any bugs? -> 10 points

- - Supports 2 - 4 players? -> 5 points

  - How polished is it (card turning animation, 3D visual representation 	of card values, etc.) -> 15 points.